andyburke/node-devents/README.md

 * Fork the project.
 * Make your feature addition or bug fix, preferably in a branch.
 * Send me a pull request.

+## License

+node-devents is under the BSD license and you may use the code for any purpose you like with or without attribution.